ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Theoretical Analysis

 where $K$ is the number of attention/Transformer blocks, $\epsilon_0>0$ is a minimal feature resolution in the covering argument, and $C$ is a universal constant.
 Consequently, for any $\delta\in(0,1)$, with probability at least $1-\delta$,

 \end{theorem}

-\begin{proof}[Proof Sketch] Each spiking layer induces a Bernoulli gating with activation probability at most $p_{\max}$ per channel.
+\begin{proof}[Proof Sketch] Throughout the proof we work with the bounded $\alpha$-Lipschitz surrogate $\tilde\sigma_\alpha$ (Eq.~(13)), not the discontinuous Heaviside used in the forward pass: since $\mathbb{I}(\cdot\ge V_{\text{th}})$ has unbounded Lipschitz constant, the Ledoux--Talagrand contraction step is applied to $\tilde\sigma_\alpha$.
+Each spiking layer induces a Bernoulli-style gating with activation probability at most $p_{\max}$ per channel.
 Conditioning on the active set, the network reduces to a composition of Lipschitz maps with reduced effective dimension.
 By contraction of Rademacher complexity under Lipschitz maps and sparsity-induced variance reduction, each spiking layer contributes a factor $(p_{\max})^{1/2}$, and the spike-encoded input contributes an additional $(p_{\max})^{1/2}$, yielding $(p_{\max})^{(L+1)/2}$ overall \cite{zhang2024generalization}.
 With spectral normalization, linear blocks do not amplify complexity.
 Attention/Transformer blocks are $L_{\text{attn}}$-Lipschitz under bounded inputs, contributing multiplicatively as $L_{\text{attn}}^{K}$.
 For spatiotemporal inputs with bounded magnitude $B$, covering-number arguments over feature maps with parameter sharing yield an entropy term of order $\ln(NTB/\epsilon_0)$ and dimension factor $\sqrt{d_h}$, giving Eq. \eqref{eq:rad-bound-revised}.
 Applying the standard Rademacher generalization inequality yields Eq. \eqref{eq:gen-bound-revised} \cite{mohri2018foundations}. \end{proof}

 \begin{proposition}[Transformer Temporal Aggregator Expressiveness] Let $\{s_v(t)\}_{t=1}^T$ be the spike-encoded feature sequence for node $v$, and let $z_v$ be the output of ChronoSpike’s Transformer temporal encoder with learned absolute positional embeddings $P_{1:T}$.
 Then, for a fixed horizon $T$ and sufficient width, the Transformer is a universal approximator of sequence-to-sequence (and sequence-to-vector) mappings on spike data.
 Moreover: \begin{enumerate}[label=(\roman*), leftmargin=1.6em, topsep=0pt, itemsep=0pt] \item \textbf{No intrinsic decay of long-range influence:} a spike at time $t$ can directly affect the output at time $T$ via a single attention hop, with no multiplicative decay in $T-t$. \item \textbf{Rich temporal pattern modeling:} with sufficient hidden size and (optionally) multiple heads, the encoder can represent order, periodicity, and long-range causal relations among spikes. \item \textbf{Positional-encoding limitation:} with learned absolute embeddings $P_t$, time-shift equivariance and extrapolation to $t>T_{\text{train}}$ are not guaranteed; relative-position schemes would be required for horizon-agnostic generalization. \end{enumerate} Thus, within the trained horizon $T$, the temporal encoder can preserve and combine information from the entire spike history, while extrapolation beyond $T$ depends on the positional encoding design. \end{proposition}